Roots and Radishes

 Healthy Coleslaw FAQs

-What's the best vinegar to use for coleslaw?
+What's the best vinegar to use for a healthy coleslaw dressing?

 What are the best ways to serve coleslaw?

 This healthy coleslaw is all-purpose, which makes it perfect for putting on literally anything.
-Top your favorite tacos, BBQ pulled pork sandwiches, or serve with brisket.
-Or, use as a base for salad and add your favorite proteins.
+Top tacos, burrito bowls, BBQ pulled pork sandwiches, or serve on the side of other proteins like this herb-roasted chicken.
+Or, use as a base for salad and add your favorite proteins and other ingredients on top!

 Print